Ocean Freight Shipping from China: FCL and LCL

 Sounds easy enough.
 But in our years forwarding practical experiences, we have heard many sad stories about how importers are shocked by the invoice they had to pay at the LCL destination.
-Since there are LCL destination fees, sometimes it’s more than you prepaid.
+Since there are LCL destination fees, more than you prepaid in most cases.

 My shipment volume was about 14 cbm, and I chose LCL.